Ever After High: Book series

 Little, Brown Books for Young Readers (LBYR) has developed a book series for Ever After High.
 The company had worked on the Monster High book series, which had sold over two million copies.
 LBYR vice-president Erin Stein said in an interview for Publishers Weekly that when he was first exposed to the Ever After High franchise, "immediately dozens of ideas were spinning in our heads...How could we resist publishing this?
 It was a no-brainer."
 The first book, The Storybook of Legends was written by Shannon Hale, who had worked on other titles such as Princess Academy and The Goose Girl.
 It debuted in October 2013, with the first print of 300,000 copies.
 Hale has remarked that she likes that the Ever After High books can reach kids who are not regular readers.
 The first book reached number 7 on the New York Times bestseller list for Children's Middle Grade.
 In addition to the trilogy, Hale was written a collection of short stories that were compiled in Once Upon a Time: A Story Collection.

 LBYR has also released a second Ever After High book series by Suzanne Selfors.
 The first novel, Next Top Villain, was on the Publishers Weekly best-sellers list of Children's Frontlist Fiction for ten weeks.

-LBYR released a third book series called The Secret DiariesLBYR released a fourth book series called Once Upon a TwistParragon Books has licensed Ever After High for activity packs, novelty-and-book sets, and gift box sets.
+LBYR released a third book series called The Secret Diaries.

+LBYR released a fourth book series called Once Upon a Twist.

+Parragon Books has licensed Ever After High for activity packs, novelty-and-book sets, and gift box sets.